Tyler Truck Accident Lawyers

 Billions Won by 18-Wheeler Accident Attorneys in Tyler, TX

 According to U.S. DOT data, more than 4,000 people died in large truck crashes nationwide in 2018—the most large truck fatalities in over a decade.
 More than 80 percent of those deaths were the occupants of passenger vehicles, motorcyclists, cyclists, and pedestrians.
-In fatal two-vehicle crashes between a large truck and a passenger vehicle, passenger vehicle occupants accounted for 96 percent of the fatalities.
+In fatal 2-vehicle crashes between a large truck and a passenger vehicle, passenger vehicle occupants accounted for 96 percent of the fatalities.
 The sheer size of an 18-wheeler, at 40 tons fully loaded, means it takes longer to stop and inflicts incredible force on other vehicles in a crash.

 The Tyler 18-wheeler accident lawyers at Arnold & Itkin LLP hold trucking companies accountable for the harm they cause to make sure the victims of truck accidents get the compensation they need to fully heal and recover.
 We also take trucking companies to court to make sure the same accident doesn’t happen a second time, making our highways and communities safer as a result.
 In just the last few years, our firm has won billions of dollars in verdicts and settlements, helping our clients pay for medical care, recoup lost income, and more.